akintunero/understanding-docker/README.md

 **Startup Time:** Containers start almost instantly, typically in seconds, while VMs take minutes to boot because they must load a complete OS.

-**Isolation: ** Containers offer process and file system isolation, but they share the host kernel.
+**Isolation: ** Containers offer process and file system isolation but share the host kernel.
 VMs provide stronger isolation, running separate OS instances, which can be useful for security or running different OS types.

 **Resource Utilization:** Containers can run many instances on a single host, maximizing resource utilization.
 VMs are less efficient due to their larger resource footprint.